Stefouch/foundry-year-zero-roller/DOCUMENTATION.md

 (async) toMessage(messageData, options): Promise<ChatMessage | ChatMessageData>
 ```

-Transforms a Roll instance into a ChatMessage, displaying the roll result.<br/>
+Transforms a Roll instance into a ChatMessage, displaying the roll result.

-This function can either create the ChatMessage directly, or return the data object that will be used to create.</br>
+This function can either create the ChatMessage directly, or return the data object that will be used to create.

-Note: This is a core method from Foundry's `Roll` class that is overridden by the `YearZeroRoll` class with a single extra feature: the default speaker is defined.
+Note: This is a core method from Foundry's `Roll` class that is overridden by the `YearZeroRoll` class with a single extra feature: a default speaker is defined.

 ### Parameters